grammyjs/website/site/docs/plugins/session.md

 One may argue well that explicitly using `await` is preferable over assigning a promise to `ctx.session`, the point is that you _could_ do this if you like that style better for some reason.

 ::: tip Plugins That Need Sessions
-Plugin developers that make use of `ctx.session` should always allow users to pass `SessionFlavor | LazySessionFlavor` and hence support both mode.
+Plugin developers that make use of `ctx.session` should always allow users to pass `SessionFlavor | LazySessionFlavor` and hence support both modes.
 In the plugin code, simply await `ctx.session` all the time: if a non-promise object is passed, this will simply be evaluated to itself, so you effectively only write code for lazy sessions and thus support strict sessions automatically.
 :::